 Sustainable Multilingualism in the South African Context (2014-2019)

-My work at the University of South Africa (UNISA) in Pretoria, South Africa is coming to an end.
+In this period, I worked at the University of South Africa (UNISA) in Pretoria, South Africa.
 I was part of the core research group at the Academy for African Languages and Science (AALS) under Prof Laurette Pretorius until her retirement in 2018 and under Nozibele Nomdebevana in 2019.
 AALS was a strategic project within the School of Interdisciplinary Research and Graduate Studies (SIRGS) under the College of Graduate Studies (CGS) on the Muckleneuk Campus of UNISA in Pretoria.
 Project work included machine translation, digitisation and corpus design and creation.

 Ph.D. thesis (2008-2013)

 In the context of the PaCo-MT project (see below) I performed research on various approaches to the problem of tree alignment, focusing on the alignment of constituents (non-terminals) and the interplay with existing word alignments and other important features.
 I investigated the problem from both a statistical and a rule-based perspective.
 Most notably, I implemented Eric Brill's transformation-based learning algorithm to construct a classifier that can align trees both from scratch and as a tool to correct errors in the output of statistical alignment.

 Parse and Corpus-Based Machine Translation (PaCo-MT) (2008-2011)